jpoberhauser/jpoberhauser.github.io/_posts/2021-09-22-PS_Mechanics_of_Learning.md

 ## Recipe

-We need to use chain rule to compute the derivatibe of loss w.r.t to **its inputs * derivative of model w.r.t the parameter.**
+We need to use chain rule to compute the derivative of loss w.r.t to **its inputs * derivative of model w.r.t the parameter.**

 $d_{loss}/d_{parameter} = d_{loss}/d{modelOutput} * d_{modelOutput} / d_{parameter} $